reflectoring/reflectoring.github.io/_posts/2019-03-05-spring-boot-conditionals.md

 {% include sidebar_right %}

-When building a Spring Boot app, we sometimes want to **load part of the application context only under certain conditions**.
+When building a Spring Boot app, we sometimes want to **only load beans or [modules](/spring-boot-modules/) into the application context if some condition is met**.
 Be it to disable some beans during tests or to react to a certain property in the runtime environment.

-Spring has introduced the `@Condition` annotation that allows us to define custom conditions to apply to parts of our application context.
-Spring Boot brings some pre-defined conditions so we don't have to implement them ourselves.
+Spring has introduced the `@Conditional` annotation that allows us to define custom conditions to apply to parts of our application context.
+Spring Boot builds on top of that and provides some pre-defined conditions so we don't have to implement them ourselves.

 In this tutorial, we'll have a look some use cases that explain why we would need conditionally loaded beans at all.
 Then, we'll see how to apply conditions and which conditions Spring Boot